1,000+ Opportunities

 Learn how

-Based on current listing details, eligibility includes: Companies must plan to hire 50 or more full-time employees in Oregon, already have at least 150 employees, and pay new hires at least 150% of state/county average wage; retailers are ineligible.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Companies must plan to hire 50 or more full-time employees in Oregon, already have at least 150 employees, and pay new hires at least 150% of state/county average wage; retailers are ineligible.
+Confirm the full requirements in the official notice before applying.